Azure/azure-storage-fuse/TSG.md

 **4. fusermount: mount failed: Operation not permitted (CentOS)**

-fusermount is a priviliged operation on CentOS by default.
+fusermount is a privileged operation on CentOS by default.
 You may work around this changing the permissions of the fusermount operation:

     chown root /usr/bin/fusermount
     chmod u+s /usr/bin/fusermount